 Step 1 - Gather twigs

 Gather some twigs or willow stems in a vase or invest in a plain white decoration tree.
-You can buy willow stems from M&S and many other high street stores.
-These white Easter trees are ideal as you can re-use them to add a nod to whatever season it is.
-Add hearts for Valentines day, pumpkins and witches at halloween then add this little white Easter tree into your Christmas decor.
+You can buy willow stems online from many high street stores.

 Fancy trying to channel your inner Martha Stewart?
 Why not take a walk in the woods, find yourself some natural branches and spray them white?